-The structural stability of the downstream slopes of Pond 3 was evaluated by comparing the location of Pond 3 relative to adjacent water bodies using published United States Geological Survey (USGS) topographic maps, water level readings for the Missouri River from USGS Gage 06340700, aerial imagery, recent site topographic data, and conditions observed in the field by AECOM.
+The structural stability of the downstream slopes of Ash Pond 2 was evaluated by comparing the location of Ash Pond 2 relative to adjacent water bodies using published United States Geological Survey (USGS) topographic maps, water level readings for the Missouri River from USGS Gage 06340700, aerial imagery, recent site topographic data, and conditions observed in the field by AECOM.

-Based on this evaluation, the water bodies adjacent to the downstream slopes of Pond 3 include the Missouri River, which is approximately 350 lateral feet beyond the downstream slopes of Pond 3.
-The toe of the embankment for Pond 3 is at approximately elevation 1678 feet (NGVD29).
-Since construction of the Garrison Dam upstream of Leland Olds Station and apparent operational changes made in late 1965, the highest gage reading given for USGS Gage 06340700 in the Missouri River is 1672.744 ft NGVD29.
+Based on this evaluation, the water bodies adjacent to the downstream slopes of Ash Pond 2 include the Missouri River to the north, which is approximately 500 lateral feet beyond the downstream slopes of Ash Pond 2.
+The toe of the embankment for Ash Pond 2 in its northern portions is at elevation approximately 1678 feet (NGVD29).
+Since construction of the Garrison Dam upstream of Leland Olds Station and apparent operational changes made in late 1965, the highest gage reading for the Missouri River at the gage location is 1672.744 ft (NGVD29).